Fake It Till You Make It: Towards Accurate Near-Distribution Novelty Detection: Ablation Studies

 \section{Ablation Studies}

 \textbf{Sensitivity to Backbone Replacements.} Table \ref{Table:Backbone_Results} shows our method sensitivity to the backbone replacements.
-All the backbones are obtained and used as in \cite{fort2021exploring}.
+All the backbones are obtained and used from \cite{fort2021exploring}.
 The results are provided for both the ND and near-ND evaluation setups.
-For each backbone, the performance with and without the feature fine-tuning phase is reported, showing a consistent improvement across different architectures.
-The performance boost is surprisingly large for some backbones such as ResNet-152, ViT-B\_16, and R50+ViT-B\_16 with roughly 16\% , 25\%, and 36\% boosts in the near-ND setting.
+For each backbone, the performance with and without the feature fine-tuning phase based on the generated data is reported (denoted as ``Pre-trained'' and ``Fine-tuned'' in the table), showing a consistent improvement across different architectures.
+The performance boost is surprisingly large for some backbones such as ResNet-152, ViT-B\_16, and R50+ViT-B\_16 with roughly 16\%, 25\%, and 36\% boosts in AUROCs in the near-ND setting.
 Moreover, ViT-B\_16 and R50+ViT-B\_16 perform roughly 8\% and 16\% better after the fine-tuning in the ND setup, showing the {\it generality} of our approach regardless of the setting or backbone.
 This mainly happens because of the diverse yet semantically close generated outliers that are used to modify the learned normal class boundaries.

-\textbf{SDE vs. GAN.} In this experiment, the one-vs-all setting is employed on the WBC dataset.
-Table \ref{Table:Other_Generatives} shows clear superiority of using a SDE-based model compared to the well-known StyleGAN2-ADA~\cite{karras2020training} with 4\% to 10\% better performance based on the chosen normal class.
-Evidently, employing our fake samples generated by the SDE is almost always beneficial in spite of the ones generated by StyleGAN2-ADA.
-Interestingly, StyleGAN samples are harmful to the performance in class 2, significantly reducing the performance by 7\%.

-Having artifacts, mode-collapse, and undiversified generated samples could be the reasons behind this observation, which are shown in Appendix (Fig. 2).
+\textbf{SDE vs. Others.} In this experiment, the effect of using different generative models is explored.
+All the experiments are done in the one-vs-all setting.
+Table \ref{Table:Other_Generatives} shows clear superiority of using a SDE-based model compared to the well-known generative models \cite{karras2020training,sauer2022stylegan,brock2018large,grcic2021densely} with 2\% to 20\% better AUROCs based on the chosen dataset.
+Evidently, employing our fake samples generated by the SDE is almost always beneficial as opposed the ones generated by the other models.
+Interestingly, other models generated samples are harmful to the performance in Weather and MvTecAD datasets.
+Having artifacts, mode-collapse, and undiversified generated samples could be the reasons behind this observation, which are shown in Appendix\ref{SDE_vs_others}.
 This highlights that not all the generative models are beneficial for the ND and near-ND tasks, and they need to be carefully selected based on the constraints defined in such domains.

 \textbf{Sensitivity to $k$-NN and Stopping Point.} Table \ref{Table:KNN_Stopping} shows the performance stability with respect to the number of nearest neighbours for both the ND and near-ND setups.
 Clearly, the method is barely sensitive to this parameter.
 DN2 \cite{bergman2020deep} has provided extensive experiments on the effectiveness of applying $k$-NN to the pre-trained features for the AD task, claiming $k=2$ is the best choice.
 We also observe that the same trend happens in our experiments.
 Similarly, the method is robust against the stopping point with at most 2\% variation for reasonable FID scores, making it practical for the real-world applications.